 DNREC and DEMA are the lead agencies to direct, undertake, and coordinate the State's energy emergency response activities as presented in the plan.
 DNREC and DEMA maintain a high level of preparedness to direct energy emergency response activities.
-DNREC and DEMA staff is responsible for carrying out the following steps to achieve and maintain operational readiness of the plan:
+DNREC and DEMA staff are responsible for carrying out the following steps to achieve and maintain operational readiness of the plan:

-• Prepare and implement plans to assure adequate supply of energy products for the State of
+Prepare and implement plans to assure adequate supply of energy products for the State of Delaware.

-Delaware.

-- Maintain current databases for energy product suppliers. - Monitor international and domestic events for probable impact on the State's energy supplies and prices. - Regularly review and update the plan to ensure that the energy emergency response strategies reflect the changing trends and conditions in the world energy industry. - Conduct regular training of DNREC and DEMA staff, as well as representatives from other government agencies, local governments, energy suppliers, appropriate institutions, and private sector entities, to identify the roles and responsibilities of each in responding to an energy emergency. - Conduct periodic tests of the plan, under simulated emergency conditions, to reinforce the training process of DNREC staff as well as offer other government agencies, local governments, and energy suppliers an opportunity to test their own plans. - Maintain communications with other state entities, agencies, and industries involved in energy emergency mitigation. - Continue to improve federal government and regional coordination and information exchange. - Prepare detailed guidelines and appropriate forms necessary for implementation of the plan response programs including the Fuels Set-Aside Program. - Maintain protocol with the Governor's Office regarding when and where DNREC staff should participate in the public affairs program.
+- Maintain and update the Energy chapter of the Delaware Emergency Operations Plan (DEOP), with the remainder primarily maintained by DEMA. - Maintain current databases for energy product suppliers. - Monitor international and domestic events for probable impact on the State's energy supplies and prices. - Regularly review and update the plan to ensure that the energy emergency response strategies reflect the changing trends and conditions in the world energy industry. - Conduct regular training of DNREC and DEMA staff, as well as representatives from other government agencies, local governments, energy suppliers, appropriate institutions, and private sector entities, to identify the roles and responsibilities of each in responding to an energy emergency. - Conduct periodic tests of the plan, under simulated emergency conditions, to reinforce the training process of DNREC staff as well as offer other government agencies, local governments, and energy suppliers an opportunity to test their own plans. - Maintain communications with other state entities, agencies, and industries involved in energy emergency mitigation. - Continue to improve federal government and regional coordination and information exchange. - Prepare detailed guidelines and appropriate forms necessary for implementation of the plan response programs including the Fuels Set-Aside Program. - Maintain protocol with the Governor's Office regarding when and where DNREC staff should participate in public affairs efforts.